HyperScypion/olx_jobseeker/README.md

 # olx_jobseeker
-OLX jobseeker is jobs scraper with detects fake job posts based on machine learning approach.
+OLX jobseeker is jobs scraper which detects fake job posts based on machine learning approach.

+# Done:
+- Scraping all jobs from polish olx website